HRPP Manual Section 4-3

-For cases in which the determination is questionable, the HRPP staff will ask the HRPP manager to review the description of the activity submitted by the investigator.
-The HRPP manager or staff may consult with the IRB chair(s) or member(s) for their determination when needed (e.g. expertise in the field of study).
+For cases in which the determination is questionable, the HRPP manager or staff may consult with the HRPP director, IRB chair(s), IRB member(s) or legal counsel.
+An IRB chair or IRB member may be asked to make a determination when needed (e.g. expertise in the field of study).
 The investigator will be contacted for additional information as needed.
-The HRPP manager, staff, chair(s), or member(s) will make the determination based on the definitions below.
-The IRB office will notify the investigator of the determination in writing (i.e., email, letter).
-The determination will include an explanation of whether the activity requires submission to the IRB.
-The determination should be made within one to three working days of receipt of the completed form.
-Determinations in cases where additional information is needed from the investigator may take additional time.
+The HRPP manager, HRPP staff, IRB chair(s), or IRB member(s) will make the determination based on the definitions below.
+The HRPP office will notify the investigator of the not human research and/or clinical investigation determination in writing (i.e., letter).
+If the activity is determined to be human research and/or clinical investigation and requires submission to the MSU HRPP/IRB, the investigator will be notified in the MSU IRB online system and asked to update the submission.

 In some instances, sponsors or other entities or individuals may require IRB review and approval, even when the activity does not meet the definition of human subject research.
 In those instances, IRB review and approval will be required and the activity will be subject to HRPP Manual Section 4-1 “Applicability.”